microsoft/vscode-docs/docs/editor/accessibility.md

 |   Deuteranopia   |   Reduced sensitivity to green light.
 It is the most common form of color blindness.
 |   Protanopia     |   Reduced sensitivity to red light.
 |   Tritanopia     |   Reduced sensitivity to blue light.
 This condition is considered rare.
-|   Monochromia    |   The inability to see all colors, also referred to as *achromatopsia*.
+|   Monochromia    |   The inability to see all colors, also referred to as achromatopsia.
 More information about the rarest form of colorblindness: [Foundation Fighting Blindness](https://www.fightingblindness.org/diseases/achromatopsia).

 One of the best approaches to selecting the best colors for a specific condition is to apply complementary colors.
 These are colors located opposite of one another on a color wheel.